Valencia, Spain, 3 October 2016.

 We are exposed to uncertainty from the moment we come to the world, if not earlier.
 We are in dire need for help to outlive our first few heartbeats.
 It is something that to varying degrees all of us living experience at some point, and characterises us as human beings.
 Empathy is the ability to step in other people’s shoes.
 It is what allows us to suffer with others, to read their emotions and be able to tell when our friend, colleague, partner is having a bad day or a good one.
 It’s what allows us to say whether we’d like to live through what others are experiencing.
 It connects us to others and allows us to recognise our common humanity through shared experience.
 But what if he was “just a junkie”?
 Sure, could be.. or not.
 There are millions of more or less realistic reasons one might make up to avoid giving up a few coins.
 Personally, I do not take a handful of excuses (as reasonable as they might be should they turn out to be truth) questioning others’ choices and responsibilities as justification to refuse them help, solicited or not.
 It is itself a matter of empathy: would I want others to presume it’s my own fault?
 No, I don’t think I would.

 Mutual help is a fundamental component of human sociality (for instance, here): help without expectation of immediate payback establishes commonality, defines group membership, and enables mutual recognition and shared experiences.
 To the least, it enabled the evolution of our complex societies throughout the centuries (for instance, here).
-As said, when the social order was cosily immobile for most, and narrowly defined by membership of small, hierarchical communities, it could make sense to marginalise those unfortunate enough to be born at the very bottom of the social ladder, and relegate them at society’s periphery if not out of its boundaries.
+When the social order was cosily immobile for most, and narrowly defined by membership of small, hierarchical communities, it could make sense to marginalise those unfortunate enough to be born at the very bottom of the social ladder, and relegate them at society’s periphery if not out of its boundaries.
 It was virtually costless, back then, and could even help preserving the social order as a cheap way to control deviants.
 It makes much less sense nowadays.
 I often wonder how one can accept to live in a society allowing (or, more correctly, not preventing from) any of its members to having to sleep in the street.
 For the most selfish of reasons, if not for altruism: whether we like it or not, whether we like to admit it or not, we all have a chance (larger or smaller) to end up in that same place for reasons that are well beyond our control.

 An act of kindness is doubly difficult then: in addition to giving away part of what is our own (time, money, food), it establishes a connection between us and whom we are helping.
 It requires us the sometimes distressful, if not painful, act of stepping in their shoes, forcing us for a moment to share their feelings and to stand on common ground.
 It forces us to witness the reality of a feared possibility, to acknowledge that it could be our own reality as much as it is theirs.
 It forces us to recognise their humanity, and therefore our common membership of a society that failed to help them.